Structure-adaptive manifold estimation: Numerical Experiments

-Next, we show how the preliminary denoising step improves a dimension reduction.
-We consider the MLLE procedure \cite{zw06}, which is often used in applications due to its quality and computational efficiency.
+Next, we show how the preliminary denoising step may improve a dimension reduction.
+We consider the modified locally linear procedure \cite[MLLE for short]{zw06}, which is often used in applications due to its quality and computational efficiency.
 MLLE takes high-dimensional vectors as an input and returns their low-dimensional representation.
-In the case of S-shape and Swiss Roll datasets, one can easily find this map by straightening the curved surfaces into a plane.
+In the case of S-shape and Swiss Roll data sets, one can easily find this map by straightening the curved surfaces into a plane.
 In the noiseless case, MLLE solves this task.
 However, as the other non-linear dimension reduction procedures based on Taylor's expansion, this algorithm deteriorates its performance in the presence of significant noise.
-In Figure \ref{dim_red_s-shape} (center images) one can clearly observe that the MLLE procedure is not able to recognize a two-dimensional structure in the noisy dataset.
-Instead of a rectangular-like shape, which would be a natural choice to represent the two-dimensional structure of the S-shape and Swiss Roll datasets, we have a curve.
+In Figure \ref{dim_red_s-shape} (center images) one can clearly observe that the MLLE procedure is not able to recognize a two-dimensional structure in the noisy data set.
+Instead of a rectangular-like shape, which would be a natural choice to represent the two-dimensional structure of the S-shape and Swiss Roll data sets, we have a curve.
 However, if one first uses SAME for manifold denoising and only after that applies MLLE for dimension reduction, then one obtains the desired result: both surfaces are straightened into planes.
-With this simple example, we illustrate the important role of manifold denoising for a successful dimension reduction.
+Of course, popular dimension reduction methods (e.g. Isomap \citep{tsl00}, LLE \citep{rs00}, MLLE \citep{zw06}, Laplacian eigenmaps \citep{bn03}, t-SNE \citep{vdmh08}) still perform well in the presence of small noise.
+However, a researcher should consider an option of using preliminary manifold denoising before dimension reduction in the case of larger noise.

-\subsection{Manifold denoising and semi-supervised learning}
+\subsection{Manifold Denoising and Semi-supervised Learning}

 Manifold denoising can be a preprocessing step in semi-supervised learning.
 In the problem of semi-supervised learning, a statistician is usually given small amount of labelled data and a lot of unlabelled data.
-The goal is to recover the labels of the unlabelled points (transductive semi-supervised learning) or to propose a rule for prediction of label of a test point \( x \) (\textquotedblleft true\textquotedblright semi-supervised learning).
+The goal is to recover the labels of the unlabelled points (transductive semi-supervised learning) or to propose a rule for prediction of label of a test point \( x \) (``true'' semi-supervised learning).
 In semi-supervised learning, it is usually assumed that the unlabelled data carries useful information, which may be useful for prediction.
 The most popular assumptions is that the data has a cluster structure or data points lie in a vicinity of a low-dimensional manifold.